Notch up the flavour of your Indian dishes, wraps or sandwiches with this tasty, tangy and spicy chutney in just 5 minutes.

 Indian green chutney is a delicious mix of fresh ingredients blended together to create a wonderful depth of flavours.

-It is spicy and tangy, making a perfect garnish for any dry meat recipe and goes extremely well with tandoori chicken , shami kebabs, lamb tikka and Kashmiri lamb.
+It is spicy and tangy making it a perfect garnish for any dry meat recipe.
+It goes extremely well with chicken , kebabs, grilled lamb and this slow cook lamb.

-You could also serve it with Indian snacks such as khaman dhokla, samosas and pakoras, or drizzled over chaat, in wraps and spread in sandwiches.
+You could also serve it with Indian snacks such as dhokla, samosas and pakoras, drizzled over chaat, in wraps and spread in sandwiches.

-Green chutney also amps up the flavour when stirred into a curry in the last few minutes of cooking such as this chicken curry with potatoes.
+Green chutney also amps up the flavour when stirred into a curry in the last few minutes of cooking.
+Stir a couple of tablespoons into this chicken curry to add a zesty flavour before serving.

 This recipe makes approximately one cup of Indian green chutney.